neoSnakex34/neoSnakex34/README.md

 ## Who am I?
 - A freelance web developer, focused on front-end solutions or full-stack web applications
 - B.Sc.
-Student in Infromatics (Computer Science) @ Sapienza Uniroma
+Student in Computer Science @ Sapienza Uniroma

 ## What am I interested in?
 - Hardware